space-ultra/space-ultra/README.md

 ---

-I am the founder of **space+ultra**, an AI Product Lab based in Berlin.
-I specialize in building complex, 0→1 AI-native platforms—moving beyond simple LLM wrappers to architect deterministic, causal, and multi-agent systems.
+I am a 2x founder and the architect behind **space+ultra**, an AI Product Lab based in Berlin.

-My engineering philosophy relies on an **AI-native orchestration paradigm**.
-Rather than writing code manually, I act as a system architect.
-By directing autonomous AI coding agents, I can maintain massive architectural context and independently ship multi-layered enterprise platforms (from WASM edge-trackers to C# MCP servers) at a velocity that redefines traditional software development.
+I build systems that don't fall apart when the LLM hallucinates.
+At space+ultra, I treat AI not as magic, but as a volatile, high-entropy component that needs a strong architectural wrapper.
+I spend my time building deterministic boundaries, state machines, and evaluation pipelines that make agentic systems predictable enough to actually run in production.
+I’m less interested in prompt engineering and more interested in systems that reliably bridge the gap between "AI proof-of-concept" and "enterprise-grade infrastructure".

 ### 🔭 Recent & Active Architectures

 * **`Baumind`** — An enterprise AI Copilot for BIM model auditing and building code compliance.
-Architected using a hierarchical LangGraph multi-agent swarm and a custom Zero-Payload C# MCP server to ensure strict regulatory data isolation within legacy CAD environments.
+Architected a LangGraph multi-agent swarm grounded in a **Hybrid Graph RAG** pipeline (Neo4j, pgvector).
+Designed a custom **Zero-Payload C# MCP server** to securely execute agentic logic inside legacy CAD environments (Revit API) without exposing sensitive 3D IP over the wire.
 * **`em•dash`** — A proactive AI agent for B2B SaaS powered by a proprietary **Causal Conversion Engine**.
-It leverages Double Machine Learning (DoWhy, EconML) and a sub-30ms Rust/WASM edge tracker to evaluate "digital body language" and mathematically prove Net Incremental Revenue (NIR).
+It leverages Double Machine Learning (DoWhy, EconML) and a sub-30ms Rust/WASM edge tracker to evaluate "digital body language," mathematically prove Net Incremental Revenue (NIR), and generate dynamic Agent-to-User Interfaces (A2UI).
-* **`UE5 Workflow Automator`** — A complex Unreal Engine 5 automation plugin (C++).
+* **`UE5 Workflow Automator`** — Embedded automation architecture for commercial 3D staging.
+Orchestrated autonomous AI coding agents to design and deploy a **94,000 LOC C++ Unreal Engine 5 plugin** in just 10 weeks, enforcing strict game-thread concurrency and memory safety.

 ### 🛠️ Architecture & Agentic Tech Stack